1 hour 30 mins

 5) A couple of minutes before the meat is done, brush the pitas with some oil and sprinkle with the zaatar seasoning.
 Heat a skillet on the stove over medium high heat.
 Add the pitas and heat and lightly brown on both sides.
 This will take 2-3 minutes per side.

 6) To serve, top a pita with 2-3 lamb meatballs, some tzatziki sauce and top with some salad.

 7) Serve with the lemon wedges and extra tzatziki sauce on the side.
 Enjoy!

-While the Chef recommended keeping the meat in the fridge overnight, I only let my meatballs rest an hour before cooking.
+4) While the Chef recommended keeping the meatballs in the fridge overnight, I only let my meatballs rest an hour before cooking.
 They still came out great.
 While I use a skillet to heat my pitas, these would be great thrown on an outdoor grill so be sure to do that if cooking outside.